 file nr.
 001.000.AA

-Governor-General of the Dutch East Indies (VOC), born in the town of Hoorn in the region Westfriesland, West Frisia and present-day province Noord Holland.
+High-ranking officer of the Vereenigde Oost-Indische Compagnie (VOC) and Governor-General of the Dutch East Indies, born in the town of Hoorn in the region Westfriesland, West Frisia and present-day province Noord Holland.
 Allegedly ordered crimes against the population, both against the armed forces as civilians of the Banda Islands, modern Indonesia in the year AD 1621, as well as allegedly inferring in court proceedings in the case of Saartje Specx and Pieter Kortenhoef, city of Batavia in modern Indonesia in the year AD 1629.
 Also, after conquering the Banda Islands, he transported slaves to the empty islands to replace the population for labour.

 AD 1610/11 – † 1672